plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 An expression of togetherness and solidarity across traditions and continents, the Earth Retreat was the first hybrid retreat offered at Plum Village with 700 retreatants joined in-person and 800 friends participated online from around the world.
 A co-creation of the international Earth Holder communities, the retreat was inspirational for countless people from different corners of the planet practicing together mindful living and sharing the aspiration to protect Mother Earth.

-One of the highlights of the retreat was the inter-spirituality summer solstice celebration where indigenous leaders from the Amazon, Mexico and Africa led the community in a deep, serene and joyous ceremony around a big bonfire under the bright stars in Upper Hamlet, rousing feelings of deep connection with all humans, Mother Earth and the cosmos.
+One of the highlights of the retreat was the inter-spirituality summer solstice celebration where indigenous leaders from the Amazon, Mexico and Africa led the community in a deep, serene and joyous ceremony around a big bonfire under the bright stars in Upper Hamlet, awakening feelings of deep connection with all humans, Mother Earth and the cosmos.

 {% image "article2024/Done-Review of the Year/Earth Retreat/IMG_7925_.jpg", "noFloat" %}
 {% image "article2024/Done-Review of the Year/Earth Retreat/IMG_7942_.jpg", "noFloat" %}